Travel in Iceland remains normal. See details on the latest eruption

 Icelandic horses in the field

-ICELANDIC HORSES IN MYTHOLOGY AND FOLKLORE
+ICELANDIC HORSES IN FOLKLORE

 As the Norse settlers imported the horses, they also imported the myths that came around them.
 Icelandic myths and legends state the long-lasting admiration for this breed.
 It was always considered not as a servant, but more as a friend and companion.